NEW: An Interior Ministry spokesman reports 145 arrests and 53 policemen injured

-When the protests began Tuesday, police and Egyptian troops formed defensive lines around the embassy to prevent demonstrators who had also gathered there from advancing, but not before the protesters had scaled the embassy fence and placed a black flag atop a ladder in the American compound.
+When protests in Cairo began Tuesday, police and Egyptian troops formed defensive lines around the embassy to stop demonstrators from advancing.
+But they did not prevent protesters from scaling the embassy fence and placing a black flag atop a ladder in the American compound.

-Police arrested a handful of protesters at the time, but the failure of Egyptian authorities to take action sooner has been widely questioned, as has Morsy's delayed condemnation of the attacks on American diplomatic missions.
+Police arrested a handful of protesters at the time, but the failure of Egyptian authorities to take action sooner has been widely questioned, as has initial response from Morsy.

 But after speaking with Obama, Morsy on Thursday directly criticized the violence.